cohsk/athena-alpine-rclone/FAQ.md

 Version 1.0.80 of rclone browser uses 1 container on 1 node of the system.
 Version 1.1.2 requests 1 container for every node on the system.
 This will impact resource allocation.

 As you can see there are many combinations and options.
 I recommend you run some trials on a test system to get a sense of your specific system capacity.

+Q: Why am I having trouble mounting disks with rclone browser?

+A: This feature is not supported.
+Athena-alpine-rclone is built on a container architecture within Cohesity's ecosystem.
+Currently there is limited ability to mount to containers natively.
+Over time this may evolve to support mounting.